 According to the legend, Rome’s Aventine Hill is a huge ship sacred to the Knights Templar.
 This ship, at some point, is supposed to set sail towards the Holy Land.

-The Knights of Malta commissioned architect and painter Giovanni Battista Pironesi to turn the area into a place of worship and prayer.
-Pironesi himself was a devout admirer of the Knights Templar.
-Reason why his design included also several symbols, references, architectural elements, numbers, formulas easy to spot by who already possesses the knowledge to interpret those signs.
+The Knights of Malta commissioned architect and painter Giovanni Battista Piranesi to turn the area into a place of worship and prayer.
+Piranesi himself was a devout admirer of the Knights Templar.
+The reason why his design included also several symbols, references, architectural elements, numbers, and formulas easy to spot by those who already possess the knowledge to interpret those signs.

 The main gate is where the famous keyhole is: watching through you will see St. Peter’s Dome in an exceptional perspective interplay.

 - Where: Piazza dei Cavalieri di Malta 4.